kyegomez/APACAI/Documents/Services/Futuristic/Nanomachines/README.md

 **Business Model**: This product is sold directly to consumers for personal use and to healthcare providers for patient monitoring.

-**Cash Flow**: Assuming a price of $200 per unit and a sales target of 600,000 units in the first year, the projected annual revenue is $120 million.
+**Cash Flow**: Assuming a price of $9,999 per unit and a sales target of 600,000 units in the first year, the projected annual revenue is $1Billion.

 **Problem Solving**: The NanoX Bio-Feedback System provides real-time bio-feedback, helping individuals improve their health and wellness.